sergsb/lightMol/README.md

 # lightMol
-A simple package for molecule depiction
+A number of lightweight tools for chemoinformatics (but, requires a lot of dependencies!)
+Features:
+- Molecular depiction
+- Descriptor calculation